 The definitive book on building habits.
-I hesitated to read this one because I thought it would be like most self-help books with a few simple concepts that are generally intuitive.
-I was definitely wrong.
-The book is extremely information-dense with useful tips/strategies to effectively build habits, pretty much every new chapter introduces new strategies that you can actually use.
+I hesitated to read it because I thought it would be like most self-help books with a few simple concepts that are generally intuitive.

 Compounding is a very powerful force.
 You should be thinking about your current trajectory, habits, and the little things you're doing, not the results.